telekom/psikeds/doc/HowtoDeployPsikedsOnTomcatUbuntu.md

   bash> mvn clean install

 - [Note: tomcat needs CATALINA_HOME, CATALINA_BASE, and
    JAVA_HOME as environment variables.
-In UBUNTU 12.04, they are defined by the tomcat starting script in /etc/init.d/tomcat7 as CATALINA_HOME=/usr/share/tomcat7 and CATALINA_BASE=/var/lib/tomcat7]
+In UBUNTU, they are defined by the tomcat starting script in /etc/init.d/tomcat7 as CATALINA_HOME=/usr/share/tomcat7 and CATALINA_BASE=/var/lib/tomcat7]